KusokMedi/pytemplatecode/README.md

 # End the project with a banner
 end(end_text="Project Completed!")

-# Simulate a crash (deleate line 97 to cool dialog :3)
+# Simulate a crash (deleate next line for a cool dialog :3)
 crash(5)

 # Code didn't work :0